oracle/weblogic-kubernetes-operator/site/developer.md

 This project has adopted the following coding standards:

 * All indents are two spaces.
 * Javadoc must be provided for all public packages, classes and methods and must include all parameters and returns.
+Javadoc is not required for methods that override or implement methods that are already documented.
 * All non-trivial methods should include `LOGGER.entering()` and `LOGGER.exiting()` calls.
 * The `LOGGER.exiting()` call should include the value that is going to be returned from the method, unless that value includes a credential or other sensitive information.
+* All logged messages must be internationalized using the resource bundle src/main/resources/Operator.properties and using a key itemized in src/main/java/oracle/kubernetes/operator/logging/MessageKeys.java.
 * Before throwing an exception, there should be a call to `LOGGER.throwing(e)` to log the exception.
-* write me
+* After operator initialization, all operator work must be implemented using the asynchronous call model (described below).
+In particular, worker threads must not use sleep() or IO or lock-based blocking methods.

 ## Source code structure